 Cordis (formerly the Langham) With the very posh title of “High Tea by Cordis” this is probably the most well known afternoon tea place in Auckland when it comes to dressing up and taking your mum somewhere special.
 Now under the new name, afternoon tea is still served in the sunken lobby lounge where you’ll sink into wing-back chairs and enjoy handcrafted sweets, pastries and fluffy scones served on elegant fine bone China.
 The even have a Tea Sommelier who will help you choose the perfect blend or splash out and indulge in a glass of Louis Roederer Champagne. $59-$109 pp.

 Cornwall Park Bistro This is a great idea for a sudden urge.
-Set in the beautiful surrounds of Cornwall Park, you can get high tea here every day from 2pm.
+Set in the beautiful surrounds of Cornwall Park, you can get high tea here every day from 2pm which reminded me of Oruawharo Homestead.
 Three generations of the Harney family have continued to preserve the tradition of high tea here since the 1960s and are purveyors of fine and rare black, white and herbal teas.
 Start with a yellowfin tuna sandwich or a duck and cucumber crepe and move on to buttermilk scones, a dark chocolate tart and cheeses.
 Cost $40 or $50 with champagne.

 Orbit Sky Tower This is the ideal high tea if you want to head up the Sky Tower for just the price of your afternoon tea and get the 360˚ rotating restaurant views at 190m over Auckland thrown in.
 They do a modern twist on the traditional high tea with things like a pumpkin and spinach quiche, mini lamb burger and a breaded fried mushroom stack with feta.
 For sweet there’s macarons, tarts and choux puffs and most importantly scones with jam and cream.
 High tea is served on Saturdays and Sundays between 2.30pm and 3.30pm for $40 pp.